 Meet Maggie

-Maggie Sadler is a writer of lyrical, genre-bending fiction living in the Michigan countryside.
-After a childhood spent flitting about the dense pine forests or creeping along riverbanks, Maggie followed a whisper to the windswept coasts of Scotland and Newfoundland to pursue her education in the wild and strange.
+Maggie Sadler is a writer of lyrical prose living in the Michigan countryside.
+After a childhood spent flitting about the dense pine forests and creeping along riverbanks, Maggie followed a whisper to the windswept coasts of Scotland and Newfoundland to pursue her education in the wild and strange.

-Maggie draws inspiration from folklore, sweeping landscapes, and untamed femininity, as well as the ever-changing but ever-present natural world that surrounds her home.
-When not writing, Maggie can usually be found exploring astride her rascally young horse, collecting acorns on hikes with her partner, or fiddling with nautical instruments.
+Maggie draws inspiration from folklore, sweeping landscapes, and untamed femininity to infuse into her work.
+When not reading, writing, or working as a literary agent, editor, and writing coach, Maggie can usually be found exploring astride her rascally horse, admiring various species of moss on hikes with her partner, or taking up yet another hobby—currently, mounted archery.

 Experience